andrenq/java_apps/README.md

 E.g., To search for the word "data" on all files on the /user/app directory and output the results to /tmp/grep.out :
  `java JavaGrepApp .\*data.\* /user/app /tmp/grep.out`
  In the end, the app will display a message with all files that it was not able to read.
- # Java Grep app
+ # JDBC app
   ### Getting Started
  Working PostgreSql database
  # Twitter
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTQ2NzU2OTk4OSwxODY3MTQxNzI3LC0xNj
+eyJoaXN0b3J5IjpbLTIwODEzNDQ0MDAsLTQ2NzU2OTk4OSwxOD
-k4ODAxMjU3LDIwNDE0NDI5NjVdfQ==
+Y3MTQxNzI3LC0xNjk4ODAxMjU3LDIwNDE0NDI5NjVdfQ==
 -->